 Slag removal is a hand intensive process where carbon slag that builds up inside a canister as result of a manufacturing process needs to be removed so the canister can be put back into service.

-Let’s take a look at how the process had been accomplished, brain storm on some potential modifications and then take a look at what changes were made.
+Let’s take a look at how the process had been accomplished, brainstorm on some potential modifications and then take a look at what changes were made.

 View before video